 Unity - Create with Code

-The course will be delivered through online sessions only and the core learning will take place in a tutorial fashion.
+The course will be delivered through onsite sessions at Campus and the core learning will take place in a tutorial fashion.

 Although peer-assisted learning is encouraged, students are expected to produce individual deliverable (in other words, no group work).

-The course will be using Itslearning as the learning platform and teaching sessions will be conducted via Zoom.
+The course will be using Itslearning as the learning platform and teaching sessions will held in the campus.

-Each Tuesday dedicated Support Engineer is available and the student's progress is monitored on weekly base.
+Each Tuesday Support is available during the laboratory hours and the student's progress is monitored on weekly base.

 The game project is evaluated as follows:

 - Industry expert evaluation of the game (H-5);

 - Lecturer overall impression of the game (H-5);